Aging and mental health -

 Reflection - Ageism, Life Events, and Resilience

-Thinking about what you have learned about ageism, life events, and resilience, reflect on how knowing a bit about those factors could influence the way you connect an older community member to resources and social opportunities.
+Reflect on what you’ve learned about ageism, life events, and resilience.
+How do those factors influence the way you connect older community members to resources and social opportunities?
 Click here to complete the first of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering the reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Positive Mental Health and Personality